 SRON is committed to an inclusive and flexible workplace.
 We encourage applications from qualified applicants of all sexual orientations and gender expressions, members of visible minorities, persons with disabilities, and potential dual-academic-career hires.

-Employment of this full-time position at SRON is by NWO-I (The Netherlands Foundation of Scientific Research Institutes) and will be for an initial period of 2 years after which the contract will become permanent.
+Employment of this full-time position at SRON is by NWO-I (The Netherlands Foundation of Scientific Research Institutes) and will be for an initial period of 2 years after which the contract will become permanent when your performance is satisfying.
 The salary will be in accordance with the salary scales of NWO-I with a maximum of €7.535,- gross per month on a full-time basis.
 NWO-I provides excellent additional employment benefits such as:

 - An end of year bonus of 8,33% of the gross yearly salary